nehamehta2110/Loan-Defaulter/README.md

 # Loan-Defaulter
-Given features of loan, predict whether a person will default or not?
+Given features of a customer account in banks, predict whether a person will default or not?